 Tutoring Services provides individual and small group tutoring assistance for a variety of subjects.
 This service is available on a walk-in basis and is free to all Kishwaukee College students.
 One-on-one assistance in study skills is also available.
 Tutoring is available when classes are in session and schedules are available in the Tutoring Services Center.
-Information can be found on the website at:
+For more information visit: